bakszero/Bash/README.md

 Overview:

-This is a standalone shell(equivalent to shell) written purely in C.
+This is a standalone shell(equivalent to BASH) written purely in C.
 The commands are executed via system calls.

 **Will add more features soon.**